 My muscles are simply weak.
 I have also become more irritable, and there were even times when I feel helpless and very emotional.
 My face sometimes feels numb and tightening sensations would envelop my scalp, especially before bedtime, making me wonder whether I would still wake up the following day and see my little girls.
 Every night, I would cry myself to sleep as I pray.

 I remember waking up one morning a couple of days before Christmas and feeling that something’s wrong with my body, particularly with my hands and feet.
 The tingling sensations had started as well as the numbness, and they simply won’t go away.
 Right after Christmas, I went to see a cardiologist (the only available internal medicine specialist in the hospital at that time) who tagged my case as peripheral neuropathy.
 I later on found out that this is a rather vague term, as it could have different causes, at the same time could represent symptoms of different illnesses as well.
 In my case, everything’s still unclear.
 I had undergone a series of blood tests, which revealed that my case has nothing to do with diabetes, malfunctioning thyroid glands, etc. so I was simply given a 5000-mg Vitamin B complex to take every day for a start.

 I do feel quite good for the past three days now, however.
-The tingling sensations on my arms, legs, and head, which tends to intensify whenever I exhaust myself from doing house chores and running errands, have now been reduced to 20%.
+The tingling sensations on my arms, legs, and head, which tend to intensify whenever I exhaust myself from doing house chores and running errands, have now been reduced to 20%.
 While my toes seldom get numb now, my hands feel nearly 100% normal again.
 I can now wash my hands comfortably, although I still use rubber gloves when washing the dishes and continue to take hot baths regardless of the weather or the time of day.
 Moreover, my back pains are gone while the muscle pains on my thighs have substantially subsided.
 Although my leg muscles still easily get tired, somehow, I am able to move around more and a little faster now.
 And, yes, I can now write again and use the computer, obviously.